matkoniecz/illegal-use-of-OpenStreetMap/Moovit/Moovit.md

 There is a deeply hidden and insufficient attribution.
 It is not in a place ever visited by a typical user.

+Currently encountering it requires

+- enabling sidebar
+- scrolling down sidebar
+- selecting "Partners" entry
+- as bonus, it shows CC-BY-SA as a licence and it is not clear what is credited to OpenStreetMap

 ## Reported

 Reported on the 13th September 2019 (moovitapp.zendesk.com assigned id 343713).